-During high school you might have learned two very basic rules about nucleic acid: DNA and RNA.
-Deoxyribonucleic acid (DNA) is a double stranded molecule, i.e. it consists of two strand of DNA bound together and RNA is a single stranded molecule.
+During high school, you might have learned two very basic rules about nucleic acid: DNA and RNA.
+Deoxyribonucleic acid (DNA) is a double-stranded molecule, i.e. it consists of two strands of DNA bound together and RNA is a single-stranded molecule.

-But this rule may not hold true in case of viruses.
-Viruses are only creatures that have genetic material composed of single stranded DNA / double stranded RNA.
+But this rule may not hold true in the case of viruses.
+Viruses are only creatures that have genetic material composed of single-stranded DNA as well as double-stranded RNA.

 Other unique properties of viral genomes

 - Viral genomes are either DNA or RNA but not both

 - Nucleic acid can be either linear or circular

 - RNA can exist in several pieces.
 Influenza virus and rotavirus have a segmented RNA genome